 Given that we can’t be completely certain how many planets there are in the Solar System, it shouldn’t be too much of a surprise that once we look beyond that our estimates get much vaguer.
 But we are going to have a go anyway.

 So, Earth and the planets of the solar system revolve around the Sun.
 Which is one star within our galaxy, the Milky Way.

-Whilst our galaxy and sun seem huge to us, the current best estimate is that the Milky Way contains between 100 billion and 400 billion stars (source).
+Whilst our sun alone seems huge to us, the current best estimate is that the Milky Way contains between 100 billion and 400 billion stars (source).